tugHall/MaxWiK/cran-comments.md

 2.

 Files ‘MaxWiK.ABC.R’ ‘MaxWiK.Predictor.R’ ‘MaxWiK.Sampling.R’ are used as templates for demonstration of the machine learning method for three different problems.
 They are described in the vignette.
+To avoid copying of these files to the user's working directory, I have added "\\dontrun{}" to the manual, and also modified 'MaxWiK_templates( dir = tempdir() )' examples in the vignettes using tempdir() function.

 ## R CMD check results